 Summary: Common Filters that Everyone Should Know

-There are 16 special filters in Adaptive Vision Studio that are commonly used for general purpose calculations, but whose meaning may be not obvious.
+There are 16 special filters in Aurora Vision Studio that are commonly used for general purpose calculations, but whose meaning may be not obvious.
 Please review them carefully and make sure that you understand each of them.

 Filters Related to Conditional Data